ngmisl/rebase-contract-review/review.md

 ## Security Report for Rebase Contract

+### Note

+I was not able to exploit a potential reentrancy attack, but this doesn't mean it's impossible.
+Better follow OpenZeppelin best practice here.

 ### Summary

 This report outlines the findings from the security analysis of the Rebase smart contract using Slither.
 The issues found include reentrancy vulnerabilities, unchecked return values, usage of literals with too many digits, and the presence of low-level calls.
 Below is a detailed table of the issues, their severity, and recommendations for fixes.